Piano Concerto (Busoni)

 The Piano Concerto in C major, Op.
-39 (BV 247), by Ferruccio Busoni, is one of the largest works ever written in this genre.
+39 (BV 247), by Ferruccio Busoni, is one of the largest works ever written in the genre.
 Completed and premiered in 1904, it is about 70 minutes long and laid out in five movements played without a break; in the final movement an invisible men's chorus sings words from the verse-drama Aladdin by Adam Oehlenschläger.

 Premiere and reception

 Busoni intended to dedicate the concerto to his friend William Dayas, but he died in 1903.
 The first performance took place in the Beethoven-Saal, Berlin, Germany, on November 10, 1904, at one of Busoni's own concerts of modern music.
 Busoni was the soloist, with Karl Muck conducting the Berlin Philharmonic Orchestra and the choir of the Kaiser Wilhelm Memorial Church.
 The reviews were mixed, some expressing hostility or derision.
 A year later, the work was played in Amsterdam by the Concertgebouw Orchestra, conducted by Busoni, with Egon Petri as soloist.
 Dayas's daughter Karin, a pianist, performed the American premiere in 1932.
 The century following has seen relatively few performances, owing to the large orchestration, complex texture, need for a male chorus, and the staggeringly demanding solo part.